-ENGL 6049 (0).
-GRADUATE FULL-TIME STATUS.
-A noncredit, independent course for students continuing work on an M.A. thesis.
+${\bf ENGL~6049~(0)}.$ GRADUATE FULL-TIME STATUS.
+Independent course for students continuing work on an M.A. thesis.

 ENGL 6301 (3).
 DIRECTED STUDIES.
 Directed readings in an area of the student's choice, to be approved by the director of graduate studies and the instructor.